-Google's Gboard has always been one of our favorite Android keyboard options, but we're going to show you how to create emoji mashups from within Gboard to make your typing experience even more fun.
-This little trick takes advantage of a feature that Google calls the Emoji Kitchen, and it allows you to make some funny, cringy, and even downright scary emoji combinations.
+Google's Gboard has always been one of our favorite Android keyboard options, and we're going to show you how to create emoji mashups within Gboard to make your typing experience even more fun.
+This little trick takes advantage of a feature that Google calls the Emoji Kitchen, and it allows you to make some creative emoji combinations.
+Long-time Android phone users such as myself will especially enjoy the return of the adorable emoji blobs, whereas dog-lovers will drool over the December 2021 update which brings service dogs, poodles and more.
 We'll show you how to get started and share some of our favorite creations with you for added inspiration.

-- First things first, if you haven't already, go to the Google Play Store to download, install, and set to default the Gboard on your phone right now.
+- First, if you haven't already, go to the Google Play Store to download, install, and set to default the Gboard app on your phone right now.
 Pixel owners will have it installed as the default keyboard.

 - Open a messaging that you frequently type in, like Google Messages.